Q. Who is Voice of the Faithful?

 A. The wise and eloquent documents of Vatican II provide a very clear mandate for the laity's right — and, indeed, responsibility — to become active in the guidance of the Church as "the people of God."

 In addition, simple morality cries out for the laity to become involved, to right the grievous wrong that has afflicted our Church.
-The hierarchy that failed to protect our children cannot be trusted to continue exercising unchecked control over the persons, property, money and fate of our church.
+The hierarchy that failed to protect our children cannot continue exercising unchecked control over the persons, property, money and fate of our church.
 VOTF believes that baptized Catholics must, as a matter of conscience, assert our right and responsibility to participate in the decision-making processes of the whole Catholic Church.

 Q. What does Voice of the Faithful feel will be the effect of bringing laity into the governance structure of the Church?